timnew/test-summary-buildkite-plugin/README.md

-# This is a custom FORK of bugcrowd/test-summary-buildkite-plugin
+# Why this custom FORK

-This fork enhanced some Android support over the original plugin, so it can support AndroidLint, KtLint, and Junit output better
+This is a custom FORK of bugcrowd/test-summary-buildkite-plugin, which enhanced the support to Android over the original plugin, so it can support AndroidLint, KtLint, and Junit output better

 # Test Summary Buildkite Plugin